nitrious36/nanovna-fw-updater/README.md

 ### Windows

+Windows SmartScreen may warn that this is an unrecognised app (it's an unsigned personal tool).
+Click More info → Run anyway.
+Verify the download with the SHA-256 in the release notes.

 1. **First time only (STM32 boards):** run **`Driver\dpinst_amd64.exe`** to install the bundled ST DfuSe USB driver.
 2. Double-click **`NanoVnaUpdater.exe`** (no install, no .NET runtime needed).